Generic Name: oxytocin

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.

 The dosage of oxytocin is determined by the uterine response and must therefore be individualized and initiated at a very low level.
 The following dosage information is based upon various regimens and indications in general use.

 Intravenous infusion (drip method) is the only acceptable method of parenteral administration of Pitocin for the induction or stimulation of labor.
 Accurate control of the rate of infusion is essential and is best accomplished by an infusion pump.
 It is convenient to piggyback the Pitocin infusion on a physiologic electrolyte solution, permitting the Pitocin infusion to be stopped abruptly without interrupting the electrolyte infusion.
 This is done in the following way.

-- The standard solution for infusion of Pitocin is prepared by adding 1 mL (containing 10 units of oxytocin) to 1000 mL of 0.9% aqueous sodium chloride or Ringer's lactate.
+- The standard solution for infusion of Pitocin is prepared by adding the contents of one 1-mL vial containing 10 units of oxytocin to 1000 mL of 0.9% aqueous sodium chloride or Ringer's lactate.
 The combined solution containing 10 milliunits (mU) of oxytocin/mL is rotated in the infusion bottle for thorough mixing.